elmish/Elmish.WPF/.github/CONTRIBUTING.md

 First of all – thanks for taking the time to contribute!

 We welcome the contributions from non-members.
 That said, we’d like to do things right rather than fast.
-To make everyone's experience as enjoyable as possible, please keep the following things in mind:
+To make everyone's experience as enjoyable as possible, read [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) and please keep the following things in mind:

 - Unless it's a trivial fix, consider opening an issue first to discuss it with the team.
 - For all pull requests, please follow the workflow described below.